Transformation of the Ottoman Empire: Demography

 Due to scarcity of records and the tendency to record the number of households rather than individuals in taxation surveys, it is very difficult to determine with accuracy the population level in the Ottoman Empire.
 Thus rather than definite numbers, historians are more apt to demonstrate trends in population increase and decrease from region to region.
 It is known that the Balkans and Anatolia, like Europe, experienced a rapid increase in population over the course of the sixteenth century, increasing by roughly 60% in the period 1520–80.
 This growth led to population pressure in Anatolia, as the land could no longer adequately support the peasant population.
 Many landless peasants took up banditry as a way to make a living, or were recruited into the armies of roving Celali rebels.
 Controlling the bandits' activities became a major policy issue for the Ottomans, as bandit raids only worsened the agricultural situation in Anatolia.
 One method of control involved their recruitment into the Ottoman army as musketeers, known as sekban and sarıca.
 Other methods were tried as well, such as the dispatch of an inspection team in 1659, which confiscated 80,000 illegally held firearms.
 Following the dramatic demographic growth of the sixteenth century, the seventeenth century population was mostly stable and in some regions even declined, again relatively consistent with general European trends.

 The empire's premier city was Kostantiniyye (modern day Istanbul), with a population of upwards of 250 thousand in the middle of the sixteenth century.
 Other estimates place it even higher, between 500 thousand and one million inhabitants.
 Second in size was Cairo, with approximately 400 thousand inhabitants in the year 1660.
-Most other major urban centers did not even approach this size.
-Izmir grew from a small town into a major center of international trade, with 90 thousand inhabitants in the mid-seventeenth century, while the Syrian city of Aleppo also grew from approximately 46 thousand in 1580 to 115 thousand a century later.
+Most other major urban centers did not even approach this size. İzmir grew from a small town into a major center of international trade, with 90 thousand inhabitants in the mid-seventeenth century, while the Syrian city of Aleppo also grew from approximately 46 thousand in 1580 to 115 thousand a century later.
 Bursa, the main city of northwestern Anatolia and a major center for the production of silk textiles, had a population which ranged between 20 and 40 thousand over the course of the seventeenth century.
 Urban expansion was not universal.
 In the early seventeenth century, many of the cities and towns of inner Anatolia and the Black Sea coast suffered from the raiding and banditry of the Celali rebellions and Cossack raids, such as Ankara, Tokat, and Sinop.

 In Ottoman Europe this period witnessed a major shift in religious demographics.
 Many of the cities and towns of the Balkans and Hungary became majority Muslim, including Buda, the former capital of the Kingdom of Hungary.
-In the Balkan countryside the rate of conversion to Islam gradually increased until reaching a peak in the late seventeenth century, particularly affecting regions such as Albania and eastern Bulgaria.
+In the Balkan countryside the rate of conversion to Islam gradually increased until reaching a peak in the late seventeenth century, particularly affecting regions such as Albania, Macedonia, Crete and Bulgaria.